api-platform/docs/core/filters.md

 ### Using Doctrine ORM Filters

-Doctrine ORM features [a filter system](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/filters.html) that allows the developer to add SQL to the conditional clauses of queries, regardless the place where the SQL is generated (e.g. from a DQL query, or by loading associated entities).
+Doctrine ORM features [a filter system](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/filters.html) that allows the developer to add SQL to the conditional clauses of queries, regardless of the place where the SQL is generated (e.g. from a DQL query, or by loading associated entities).
-These are applied on collections and items, so are incredibly useful.
+These are applied on collections and items and therefore are incredibly useful.

 The following information, specific to Doctrine filters in Symfony, is based upon [a great article posted on Michaël Perrin's blog](http://blog.michaelperrin.fr/2014/12/05/doctrine-filters/).

 Suppose we have a `User` entity and an `Order` entity related to the `User` one.
-A user should only see his orders and no others's ones.
+A user should only see his orders and no one else's.

 ```php
 <?php